Swirl86/Pygame-Collection/README.md

 #### How to Play

-Run the game by executing the main script:
+Run the game by executing the main script inside game folder:
    ```bash
    python main.py
   ```